 Make sure you have activated the Hueman theme in Appearance > Themes.
 Then open the live customizer.

-Let's take 2 examples to quickly review the various possibilities offered by this feature.
+Let's take a use case to review the various possibilities offered by this feature.

-Use case 1 : setting a specific top menu to your contact page
+Use case : setting a specific top menu on your contact page

 In this example, you want to set a particular menu on the top of your contact page, including links to some company's pages for example.
-But you want this menu only visible on the contact page, and not in all other pages.
+But you want this menu to be displayed only on the contact page

 Here's how to achieve this :

 - On the front end of your website, navigate to a contact page that you have previously published

 - Click on the customize icon of your WP admin bar :

-Your page should display a specific menu, not visible on other pages.
+- Your page displays a specific menu, not displayed on other pages.
 You can see the result live on the demo page here.

 This is an example of use with the menu, but you could also have set a specific header image, font, color set to this particular contact page.

-If you change your mind and you want to reset some local options, you can use either :
+If you change your mind and you want to reset some local options, you can remove them easily.

 This new feature also helps gaining in productivity when customizing your website.
-In the customizer, you can navigate in your website from the preview by clicking on your menu or posts links, and then customize each contexts individually.
-The customizer will keep track of your customizations done to any contexts during the session.
+In the live customizer, you can navigate through your website by clicking on your menu or posts links, and then customize each contexts individually without living the customizer.
+The customizer will keep track of your customizations done to any contexts during your session.

 Once you're satisfied by your design, you can click and publish your work, or save it as a draft and publish later.